 - Patches that develop blisters or begin to ooze.

-- Redder patches which resemble a ring-like structure.
+- Reddish patches on the skin which resemble a ring-like structure.

 - Athlete’s foot.